Cairns and Far North Queensland Region – Ms Jodie Duignan-George

 The campus specialises in business, management, information technology and systems, also runs several hands-on programs: sonography, chiropractic, engineering, accident forensics following to the recent engagement with Rural Industrial Skills and Training RIST.
 CQUniversity Melbourne campus also offers Bachelor of Agriculture from Hamilton and is pursuing the delivery of Nursing in Hamilton and other regional areas.

 Wide Bay Burnett Region – Luke Sinclair

-Luke Sinclair is the Associate Vice-Chancellor for the Wide Bay Burnett Region.
+Luke Sinclair is the Associate Vice-President (AVP) for the Gladstone and Wide Bay Burnett Regions.

-In this role he has responsibility for the business development and growth of CQUniversity in the region, fostering opportunities for regional engagement and research, and overseeing the pastoral care of students and staff.
+In this role he has responsibility for the business development and growth of CQUniversity in these regions, fostering opportunities for regional engagement and research, and overseeing the pastoral care of students and staff.

 Luke is always keen to hear from industry and community leaders with regard to opportunities for how CQUniversity can engage further in terms of research, learning and placements for our students.
 Please contact him via email firstname.lastname@example.org